zero-to-mastery/GameSenshi/CONTRIBUTING.md

 1. Create a card and describe what you going to do.
 2. In the card also specify which main module you going to modify/create.
+3. Convert it into issues.
-3. Start a new branch.
+4. Start a new branch.
-4. Always let others in `Discord` know what you are working on.
+5. Always let others in `Discord` know what you are working on.

 ## Resources

-Please read [DEV.md](https://github.com/tylim88/GameSenshi/blob/master/DEV.md) for details on our code, techs, guides and resources.
+Please read [wiki](https://github.com/tylim88/GameSenshi/blob/master/wiki) for details of our code, techs, guides and resources.